DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/page.md

 });
 ```

-You can also specify a start page for individual tests with the [test.page](../test/page.md) function that overrides `fixture.page`.
+You can also specify a start page for individual tests with the [test.page](../test/page.md) function that overrides the `fixture.page`.

 If the start page is not specified, the default URL is `about:blank`.